LukaB25/BookMovieQuiz/README.md

 - I kept having issues in the console log from certain functions that were not being used on each site, so I decided to separate all of the javascript code by pages, to prevent console log being clogged up with errors, when they were not real errors.
 - After building the quiz and implementing most of the  code, I kept having issues with remaining answer buttons still having a hover effect after user makes a choice for their answer.
 I kept trying to find solutions online and couldn't find answers anywhere.
 I even tried running that part of the code through ChatGPT but it was unsucessful in giving me the right answer.
 No matter what I tried it didn't work, so I spent couple of days on and off playing with the code and trying to merge different event listeners and functions to get it to work and I finally managed to figure it out and disable the hover effect once the user selects an answer.
 - I had issues trying to understand the Local Storage and how to construct it, I watched multiple tutorials and in the end I decided to following a tutorial from [James Q Quick](https://www.youtube.com/watch?v=DFhmNLKwwGw) and adding my own minor changes to it.
+- Given that we are using font awesomes older version the logo for [X or Twitter](https://www.twitter.com) can not be changed to the new logo, and for that reason it has remained the same.
+- For the longest time I have been trying to implement the code that will display the correct answer if an incorrect answer was selected by the user.
+I created, deleted and recreated the same part of the code many times, but was unable to get it to work as I was accessing the variable from one function, and needed to use it within a different function.
+After days of trying to construct that code, I decided to test out each section of my code to see which parts will be able to read the file and extract variables from within the function, by running multiple console.logs.
+I managed to get a response from the console log, at the bottom of the code, after every function was already called and was running.
+I constructed my showCorrectAnswer code and it worked.
+I tryed moving it in other spots and it didn't work, so I just decided to leave it on the bottom of the file, and have it working from there.

 ### Unfixed bugs